vatesfr/xo/docs/from_the_sources.md

 As you may have seen, in other parts of the documentation, XO is composed of two parts: [xo-server](https://github.com/vatesfr/xo-server/) and [xo-web](https://github.com/vatesfr/xo-web/).
 They can be installed separately, even on different machines, but for the sake of simplicity we will set them up together.

+## Instalation Scripts

+A 3rd party has made scripts for installing and updating from the sources onto Debian (dpkg) based linux systems.
+You can find the scripts and instructions at https://github.com/moonmeister/xo-install-script or follow the step-by-step instructions below.

 ## Packages and Pre-requisites

 ### NodeJS